MicrosoftDocs/Devices-docs/surface-hub/install-manage-surface-hub-3-pack.md

 ### Request a pre-paid shipping label

 Select your country/region and follow the instructions to obtain a shipping label.
-If you upgraded to the Surface Hub 3 Pack, you can use its original packaging to ship the Surface Hub 2S cartridge for recycling.
+If you upgraded to the Surface Hub 3 Compute Cartridge, you can use its original packaging to ship the Surface Hub 2S cartridge for recycling.

 - [Australia](https://microsoft-hub.tes-amm.com/_Content/en-AU/)
 - [Austria](https://microsoft-hub.tes-amm.com/_Content/de-AT/)